benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 #### The Age of Omnicient Surveillance
 With people analytics, correlations are drawn and judgements are made about our behavior and social skills, and statistical correlates are used to score our intelligence, quality of work, and probabilities of success or failure for particular tasks.
 However, in any form of real world analysis, finding correlations in data (big, disparate or otherwise) is only the _starting point_ of research, the process thereafter needs to establish the accuracy and validity of that data and whether correlations present a causal relationship or are merely coincidental.
 People analytics is being sold as a turn-key solution to recruitment and human resources and is being touted as a substitute for, rather than a supplement to, observation and analysis.

 Even if we can solve the problems of causal mechanism, systematic bias, and accuracy, is this a world we want to live in anyway?
-What are the negative social effects of reducing people to numbers calculated by an algorithm?
+What are the negative social effects and psychological impacts of reducing people to numbers calculated by an algorithm?
 Will people analytics result in a lack of employee diversity?
+Will constant surveillance stifle creativity and innovation leading to less serendipity?
 Am I negatively affecting my "score" by publishing this article?

 What makes people analytics particularly repugnant is the vast amount of stalking and invasion of privacy it allows corporations to engage in and its apparent acceptance as a normal business practise.

+People analytics cannot infer and does not provide insight and there could be real-life dire consequences for those who are seen to fall outside the average, the norm.

 The day will come where there will be an omni-present, ever churning array of algorithms watching and calculating the value of all employees, across all businesses, all of the time.
 What then?
 Keep your head down, do your work, follow the group, work is life.

+How can we feign fairness and due process when correlations from a complex algorithm is the one keeping "score"?

-... and in the same way that [Boston's street bump app falsely assumed n = all] so too do profiles produced by people analytics. our perception, cognition, fairness, privacy and due process.
+... and in the same way that [Boston's street bump app falsely assumed n = all] so too do profiles produced by people analytics.

-But big data do not solve the problem that has obsessed statisticians and scientists for centuries: the problem of insight, of inferring what is going on, and figuring out how we might intervene to change a system for the better.

-in the exploration of this new frontier, there will be many speculations, experiments, trial, errors and it'll be everyday citizens who'll perform the role of guinea pig.
-There could be real-life dire consequences for those who are seen to fall outside the average, the norm.

-sense of identity and self worth?

 On the other hand, many times hiring managers are just looking for a reason to discard your resume to narrow down the talent pool.
 Anything negative gets you tossed.
 They see this.
 Maybe it's a good sign, maybe it's a bad sign.
 Either way it's something out of the ordinary that will take more time to evaluate.
 Better just toss the resume.
 There's still another stack of 100 candidates to go through...